Noncollision Singularities in a Planar Four-body Problem: Proof of the main theorem

-\begin{Def}[The Poincar\'{e} section, the local map, the global map and the Poincar\'{e} map] We define a section $\{x_{4,\parallel}=-2\}$.
-To the right of this section, we define the local map and to the left global map Finally, we define the Poincar\'{e} map \end{Def} These maps $\Glob,\Loc, \cP$ are defined by the standard procedure following the Hamiltonian flow.
+\begin{Def}[The Poincar\'{e} section, the local map, the global map and the Poincar\'{e} map] We define a section $\{x_{4,\parallel}=-2\}$ on the zeroth energy level. \begin{itemize} \item Following the Hamiltonian flow, to the right of this section, we define the local map

+\item and to the left we define the global map \item Finally, we define the Poincar\'{e} return map \end{itemize} \end{Def} These maps $\Glob,\Loc, \cP$ are defined by the standard procedure following the Hamiltonian flow.
 Once we find one orbit going from one section to another, the corresponding map can be defined in a neighborhood of this orbit.
-The existence of returning orbit is contained in the following Lemma \ref{LmChooseAM}.
+The existence of a returning orbit follows from Lemma \ref{LmChooseAM}.